 - 10 milligrams calcium (1 percent DV)

-I highly suggest trying one of these super healthy and refreshing recipes:
+I highly suggest adding one of these super healthy, rich and delicious recipes to this week’s menu:

 - Mangosteen Cucumber Smoothie